LucasMull/dbgen/README.md

         -content/ contains pre-created data to be manipulated via code, there is a name.txt and surname.txt in there by default, which are used to generate fake names in main.c

+TO BE IMPLEMENTED#-

+        -sorting function for binary tree